The Help (film): Production

+Development

-In December 2009, Variety reported that Chris Columbus, Michael Barnathan, and Mark Radcliffe would produce a film adaptation of The Help, under their production company 1492 Pictures.
+In December 2009, Variety reported that Chris Columbus, Michael Barnathan, and Mark Radcliffe would produce a film adaptation of Kathryn Stockett's historical fiction novel The Help (2009), under their production company 1492 Pictures.
 Brunson Green of Harbinger Productions also co-produced.
 The film was written and directed by Tate Taylor, who optioned film rights to the book before its publication.
 The novel's film rights were obtained by DreamWorks in March 2010.
 Reliance Entertainment and Participant Media co-produced the film.

-The first casting news for the production came in March 2010, when it was reported that Stone was attached to play the role of Eugenia "Skeeter" Phelan.
-Other actors were since cast, including Davis as Aibileen; Howard as Hilly Holbrook, Jackson's racist, town ringleader; Janney as Charlotte Phelan, Skeeter's mother; and Lowell as Stuart Whitworth, Skeeter's boyfriend and a senator's son.
+The first casting news for the production came in March 2010, when it was reported that Emma Stone was attached to play the role of Eugenia "Skeeter" Phelan.
+Other actors were later cast, including Viola Davis as Aibileen; Bryce Dallas Howard as Hilly Holbrook, Jackson's racist, town ringleader; Allison Janney as Charlotte Phelan, Skeeter's mother; and Chris Lowell as Stuart Whitworth, Skeeter's boyfriend and a senator's son.
 Leslie Jordan appears as the editor of the fictional local newspaper, The Jackson Journal.
 Mike Vogel plays the character Johnny Foote.
 Octavia Spencer portrays Minny.
 Spencer inspired the character of Minny in Stockett's novel and voiced her in the audiobook version.

+Filming

 Filming began in July 2010 and extended through October.
-The town of Greenwood, Mississippi, was chosen to portray 1960s-era Jackson, and producer Green said he had expected to shoot "95 percent" of the film there.
-Parts of the film were also shot in the real-life Jackson, as well as in nearby Clarksdale and Greenville.
+The city of Greenwood was chosen to portray 1960s-era Jackson, and producer Green said he had expected to shoot "95 percent" of the film there.
+Parts of the film were also shot in the real-life Jackson, as well as in the cities of Clarksdale and Greenville.
 One of the few real locations in the book and the film is Brent's Drugs, which dates to 1946.
 Other locations that can still be found in Jackson include the New Capitol Building and the Mayflower Cafe downtown.
 Scenes set at the Jackson Journal office were shot in Clarksdale at the building which formerly housed the Clarksdale Press Register for forty years until April 2010.

 The Help was the most significant film production in Mississippi since O Brother, Where Art Thou?
 (2000) "Honestly, my heart would be broken if it were set anywhere but Mississippi," Stockett wrote in an e-mail to reporters.
 In order to convince producers to shoot in Greenwood, Tate Taylor and others had previously come to the town and scouted locations; at his first meeting with DreamWorks executives, he presented them with a photo album of potential filming spots in the area.
 The state's tax incentive program for filmmakers was also a key enticement in the decision.